Ivsmcrew/Ivsmcrew/README.md

 Hi there, my name is Valery and I am a qualified design engineer in the field of mechanical engineering.
 Graduated from BSTU "VOENMEH" in the city of St. Petersburg in the field of rocket science.
 However, since 2022, I have been working hard in the direction of software development.
 I started to show interest in programming from the 3rd year, modulating simple processes in the Matlab environment.
 After graduating from the university, I had and still have many programmer friends, so the opportunity to plunge into the IT world often turned up.

 Currently focused on front-end web development.
-On my own, thanks to YouTube and web tutorials, I studied technologies such as git, ide, HTML, css, sass, JavaScript ES6+, and some auxiliary instruments like webpack and eslint.
-I hope to get a job as a frontend developer, then level up to a full stack.
 In some future I plan to get a higher education in the field of artificial intelligence.
 However, this is already quite distant plans.

 Feel free to write, I will be happy to discuss a joint project or work